 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin is for larger tear-offs when a second haul-out would stall crew demobilization on a tight timeline.
+We keep the 30-yard bin staged for larger tear-offs when a second haul-out would hold up crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard procedure for your site.
-Simple roofing tear-offs stay on our dedicated line, keeping your project costs consistent.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
+Pure asphalt tear-offs stay on the standard roofing line—we handle the sorting based on exactly what you load.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition